Udea and Her Seven Brothers

 "Udea and her Seven Brothers" is a Northern African (Libyan) fairy tale collected by Hans Stumme in Märchen und Gedichte aus der Stadt Tripolis.
 Scottish novelist Andrew Lang included it in The Grey Fairy Book.

-It is Aarne-Thompson-Uther type ATU 451, "The Maiden Who Seeks her Brothers".
+The tale is classified, in the international Aarne-Thompson-Uther Index, as type ATU 451, "The Maiden Who Seeks her Brothers" (formerly as tale type AaTh 451A, "The Sister Seeking her Nine Brothers"), and ATU 709A, "The Sister of Nine Brothers".
+Variants of the first tale type exist in both Europe (Baltic countries and surrounding areas) and North Africa (among the Berbers), although the antagonist differs per region: in Europe, the heroine is substituted by a magic being, while in North Africa the heroine and a black woman change races.

 Translations

 The original name, as published by Stumme, is Ḫurrâft udḝxä, mtẵllfet essbḝxä.
 Stumme translated it as Die Geschichte von Udêa, die ihren sieben Brüder in die Fremde wandern liess ("The Story of Udea, who exiled her Brothers into the Wilderness").
 It can otherwise be known as Udea und ihre sieben Brüder.